BookStackApp/BookStack/readme.md

 Feel free to create issues to request new features or to report bugs & problems.
 Just please follow the template given when creating the issue.

-Pull requests are welcome.
-Unless a small tweak or language update, It may be best to open the pull request early or create an issue for your intended change to discuss how it will fit into the project and plan out the merge.
-Just because a feature request exists, or is tagged, does not mean that feature would be accepted into the core project.
+We welcome pull requests from contributors who would like to improve BookStack.
+However, we recommend that you follow a few guidelines to ensure that your changes can be merged smoothly.
+If your change is more than a small tweak or language update, we suggest that you open a pull request early or create an issue to discuss your intended change and how it fits into the project.
+This will allow us to work with you to plan out the merge and ensure that the change aligns with the project's goals and roadmap.
+Please note that just because a feature request exists or is tagged, it does not necessarily mean that the feature will be accepted into the core project.
+We evaluate each feature request on a case-by-case basis and consider various factors, such as technical feasibility, user impact, and maintenance overhead, before making a decision.

 Pull requests should be created from the `development` branch since they will be merged back into `development` once done.
 Please do not build from or request a merge into the `release` branch as this is only for publishing releases.
 If you are looking to alter CSS or JavaScript content please edit the source files found in `resources/`.
 Any CSS or JS files within `public` are built from these source files and therefore should not be edited directly.